ManageIQ/guides/README.md

   * The MiqQueue.get line from the worker that picked up the queue item.
   * All work from the PID of the worker that picked up the item, up to and including the error message and stack trace.
   * On occasion, incidental work done by other workers in the same time frame.
 Since all logs are UTC based, it makes it easier to coordinate log times from multiple appliances, regardless of where the logs live.
 This type of information is usually needed when there are environmental or coincidental errors occurring across all or part of the system.
-* Screenshots of the UI error screen are not useful at all, as all it shows is the exact error that is in the logs, but without all of the rest of the required information listed above.
+* Screenshots of the "UI error screen" are not useful at all, as all it shows is the exact error that is in the logs, but without all of the rest of the required information listed above.
 * For bugs on an old version of the product, it is helpful to know if the behavior is repeatable on the latest version on that z-stream.
 In addition, it is helpful to know if the behavior is repeatable on the latest of the next release, or even upstream.

 ### Bugzilla tickets

+* Treat all Bugzilla issues as if they are public as much as possible.
+This means avoid customer names, and avoid logs and information with customer-specific details in Bugzilla tickets.
+If you HAVE to put customer information into a ticket, be sure to mark those comments and attachments as private.
 * The field "Version-Release number of selected component (if applicable):" must be set with the full version number.
 For upstream code, write "upstream: " followed by the Git SHA number, so we know at which commit the error was found.
 * Logs and log snippets should be attached to a Bugzilla ticket instead of pasted into a comment.
 Due to the length of the log lines, massive wrapping occurs in BZ, making it difficult to read.